SergPerep/sergperep.github.io/dev/code-optimization.md

 As you can see, searching using a `Dictionary` is very efficient.
 Of course, it makes no sense to build the `Dictionary` every time you want to search.
 But if you know that searching will be frequent, consider storing the dataset in a `Dictionary`.

-# Avoid string concationation
+# Avoid string concatenations

-When you concatinate two strings using `+` operator, the following is happening:
+When you concatenate two strings using `+` operator, the following happens:

 1. Memory is allocated for the resulting string.
 Its size equals the combined length of the originals.
 2. Characters from each string are copied into the new space.

-The bottom line is the longer the original strings, the slower the concatenation.
+The bottom line is: the longer the original strings, the slower the concatenation.

-Concatenating strings once or twice is fine.
-But doing it repeatedly - especially in loops - can lead to excessive memory allocations, which may cause garbage collection overhead and slow down your application.
+Concatenating strings once or twice is fine, but doing it repeatedly - especially in loops - can lead to excessive memory allocations, which may cause garbage collection overhead and slow down your application.

 Imagine we have a list of food items along with their nutritional values.
 This list is stored in memory, and we want to generate SQL `INSERT` queries to add this data to a database.